 Our leagues are split almost evenly between rec and int.
+Novice is for fun/beginners.
 Recreational is for beginners who usually send the ball over the net on the first or second hit.
 If your team can pass and set reasonably well, or if you like to spike the ball, then you should sign up for intermediate.
 We try to balance both rec and intermediate leagues by looking at past sessions results.
 It is not unusual to see teams that have never played before move up to intermediate by their second or third session.
 Others who are not looking for that much competition have a blast staying in recreational.

 What are the coed rules?